linaGirl/related/README.md

 [![node](https://img.shields.io/node/v/related.svg?style=flat-square)](https://nodejs.org/)

-Got a database but not any representation of the models in Javascript?
-You don't want to write Javascript models for your Database?
-The related ORM reads the the definition fo your tables & columns from the database itself and builds an extensive API using that information.
-Using the related ORM you are up an running in seconds, not hours!
+Related builds on the fly an extensive API representing your database and its tables including their relations and columns.
+No need to write javascript models.

 **Features**
-- Support for Postgres & MySQL, both with connection pooling and clusters
+- Supports Postgres & MySQL
-- Works with any relational schema, generates the API from the table definitions loaded from the database
-- Automatic and manual transactions
+- Simple loading and filtering of nested entities
-- A simple and an advanced query builder for complex queries
+- Advanced query builder that rocks
-- Subqueries in filters, selects, inserts and updates
-- Aggregate functions
-- Raw SQL queries
-- Unlimited nested loading
+- Transactions
+- Table locks
-- Bulk updates and bulk deletes
+- Bulk operations
-- User extendable models
+- User extendable models (optional)
-- Extensions API
+- Connection pooling
 - Extensions for soft-deletes, nested sets, multilingual content, geo distance computation and reference counting
-- Works with promises and callbacks
+- Complex DB Cluster support (includes read replicas and failover on AWS RDS)
+- No conventions for column names etc.
+- Commercial support avialable
-- ES6
+- And much more

 ````